TZstatsADS/Spring2018-Project5-grp5/README.md

     * `operations.py` is for truning a nupy python function to a tensorflow operation.

     * `cache.py` is used to save the input format of noet state matrix, which enables us train faster whithout translating data every time.
     * `main.py` is the main python script for training, it is intergrated with data download, cache initialization and training.
 It has two arguments `--cache_name` and `--model_name`.
 Both have default value.
-During the training process, a new song will be generated each 100 steps.
+During the training process, a new song will be generated every 100 steps.
     * `predict.py` is used to generate new music from a pre-trained model.
 It has two arguments `--cache_name` and `--model_name`.
 You need to assigne `model_name` to the script to run the script.

 + How to use it: